Mykola Mikhnovsky

 Mykola Ivanovych Mikhnovskyi (Микола Іванович Міхновський; – 3 May 1924) was a Ukrainian independence activist, lawyer and journalist who was one of the early leaders of the Ukrainian nationalist movement in the late 19th and early 20th centuries.
 Mikhnovsky was the author of the pamphlet Independent Ukraine, one of the organisers of the Ukrainian People's Army, and co-founder of the first political party in eastern Ukraine, the Revolutionary Ukrainian Party, as well as the co-founder and leader of various other parties, including the Ukrainian People's Party, the Ukrainian Democratic Party, and the Brotherhood for Self-Determination.

 Early life and education

 Mykola Mikhnovsky was born in the village of Turivka on 31 March 1873.
 The son of a priest, Mikhnovsky's family was primarily Cossack, with roots going back to the 17th century.
-He spent his childhood in the countryside, listening to folk songs, stories and songs.
-His world views were influenced by his father, who shaped his "spirit of independence".
+He spent his childhood in the countryside, listening to folk songs and stories.
+His worldviews were influenced by his father, who shaped his "spirit of independence".
 His father held church services in the Ukrainian language.
 Mykola was educated in the town of Pryluky.
 After graduating from high school in 1890, he studied Law at Kyiv University.